niallbee/capstone/guides/day-3/guide-5-jenkins-pipeline.md

 11. Inside of the curly brackets of the sshagent block, we can add any shell commands that need to run on the webserver vm.
 The next step towards running the image on the webserver, is to SSH to the webserver vm from the agent VM.
 Inside of the curly brackets, add the following shell commands.
 ```
 sh """
-    ssh jenkins@WEBSERVER_1_INTERNAL_IP -i /home/jenkins/.ssh/webserver-key <<EOF
+   ssh -o StrictHostKeyChecking=no jenkins@WEBSERVER_1_INTERNAL_IP <<EOF
    hostname
 """
 ```

-This first SSH onto the first webserver using it's internal IP and the generated key pair in /home/jenkins/.ssh/webserver-key.
+This first SSH onto the first webserver using it's internal IP.
+The reason to use sshagent is to hide the physical location of the private key.
+Hence we use `StrictHostChecking=no` to authorize ssh login to the webserver without giving away the absolute path.
 The << EOF breaks the SSH connection when there are no more shell commands to run.
 The next line `hostname` should display the name of the current host, in this case, it should display the webserver vm name.

 11. Build Now and see that it passes.
 ## Pulling the image from GCR to the webserver vms: Docker pull